 - Enrollment information will be provided by the UGA Office of International Education.

 International Travel for Faculty/StaffInternational travel authorities are reviewed by the Office of International Education and, to assess safety and security of the target location, as with any UGA travel request, approval must be obtained prior to finalizing travel reservations.

-OIE cross-checks faculty and staff travel requests with numerous security and information sources, including the State Department's list of countries with current travel warnings.
-The full policy on international travel to travel warning countries is available here: Travel Warning Policy.
+OIE cross-checks faculty and staff travel requests with numerous security and information sources, including the State Department's list of countries with Travel Advisories level 3 and 4.
+The full policy on international travel to travel advisory 3 or 4 countries is available here: International Travel Policy.

 As of September 1st, 2017, the U.S. government prohibits U.S. citizen travel to North Korea.
 Travel to Cuba, Iran, Syria, and Ukraine, which are subject to comprehensive U.S. sanctions and embargo, requires, per the UGA Travel Policy, the approval of the Office of Export Control and in many circumstances the U.S. government.
 For more information review the following Research Announcements and the Office of Export Control website.